AlexaCRM/alexacrm.github.io/integration-cds/entity-binding.md

 **Via custom code.** Add handlers for two WordPress filters, `integration-cds/binding/custom/target-{$postId}` and `integration-cds/binding/custom/url-{$postId}`, where `{$postId}` is the WordPress post ID of the bound page.

+### Conditional access

+In certain integration scenarios, it may be desirable to limit the number of table rows exposed to a user.
+In a self-service portal, you may want to allow a user access to their invoices, but keep them from seeing invoices for your other clients.

+CDS Integration provides capability of restricting access by executing a provided FetchXML query before access to the page is granted.
+The query allows determining relations between the requested table row and the visitor.
+Access is granted if Dataverse returns any rows.

 ## Configure global binding settings

 Go to **Settings UI > Binding** to configure global binding settings.